Esukhia/namsel-ocr/README.md

 OCR will run and save the results in a file called ocr_output.txt.

 ## Preprocessing
-Prior to using Namsel, documents in the form of PDFs or images need to be preprocessed.
-Preprocessing typically involves cleaning up images and putting them in a format Namsel expects.
+Prior to using Namsel OCR, documents in the form of PDFs or images need to be preprocessed.
+Preprocessing typically involves cleaning up images and putting them in a format Namsel OCR expects.

 ### Scanning documents
 If you are scanning the documents to be OCR'd yourself, here are some tips for improving chances of getting high quality OCR results: